adammcguire/academic/content/authors/Katrina_H/_index.md

 ---
 # Display name
-title: Colby Elmore
+title: Katrina Henley

 # Username (this should match the folder name)
 authors:
-- Colby_E
+- Katrina_H

 # Is this the primary user of the site?
 superuser: false